-What is The Federal Reserve?
+What is the Federal Reserve?

 The Federal Reserve, Fed, is the central bank of the United States.
 The Fed reinforces the stability of the financial system, sets monetary policy and supervises banks nationwide.
 Other responsibilities include stabilizing financial markets, regulating the banking system and conducting financial services to the government.
 The Federal reserve system shapes the financial system by influencing all financial aspects of the economy.

 The Federal Reserve works on promoting the health of the U.S. economy and the stability of the U.S. financial system.
 The central bank is a privileged authority to issue currency, function as the bank of the government, manage exchange reserves, regulate the credit system, oversee commercial banks and act as a lender of last resort.
 The Fed is considered to be the most influential and powerful financial institution worldwide.

 The Federal Reserve System Explained